NeedSuqqort/NeedSuqqort/README.md

 A student who is currently studying computer science.

-A noob programmer who is now learning lots of stuff (Unity, Blender, web programming, etc.)
+A noob programmer who is now learning lots of stuff (Unity, Blender, web programming, etc.) on YouTube.

 <!---